 - Lead Organizer Section 10.1 APS 2020, co-organizer 2019; Program Committee for 2017 MMM; Sorter for APS March Meeting 2016; APS-GMAG Focus-Topic co-organizer March Meeting 2019

 Awards and Recognitions

-- Dustin A. Gilbert*, Alexander J. Grutter, Paul Neves, Guo-Jiun Shu, Gergely Zimanyi, Brian B. Maranville, Fang-Cheng Chou, Kathryn Krycka, Nicholas Butch, Sunxiang Huang, Julie A. Borchers "Precipitating Ordered Skyrmion Lattices from Helical Spaghetti" Under Review
+- Dustin A. Gilbert, Alexander J. Grutter, Paul Neves, Guo-Jiun Shu, Gergely Zimanyi, Brian B. Maranville, Fang-Cheng Chou, Kathryn Krycka, Nicholas Butch, Sunxiang Huang, Julie A. Borchers "Precipitating Ordered Skyrmion Lattices from Helical Spaghetti" Physical Review Materials, 3, 014408 (2019).

-- Lisa M. DeBeer-Schmitt, Ryan D. Desautels, Sergio Montoya, Julie A. Borchers, Soong-Geun Je, Mi-Young Im, Michael R. Fitzsimmons, Eric E. Fullerton, Dustin A. Gilbert, "Realization of magnetic skyrmions in thin films at ambient conditions" Under Review
+- Lisa M. DeBeer-Schmitt, Ryan D. Desautels, Sergio Montoya, Nan Tang, Julie A. Borchers, Soong-Geun Je, Mi-Young Im, Michael R. Fitzsimmons, Eric E. Fullerton, Dustin A. Gilbert, "Realization of magnetic skyrmions in thin films at ambient conditions" Physical Review Materials 3, 104406 (2019).

 - Dustin A. Gilbert, J. Olamit, R. K. Dumas, B. J. Kirby, A. J. Grutter, B. B. Maranville, E. Arenholz, J. A. Borchers, and Kai Liu, “Tunable Positive Exchange Bias via Redox-Driven Oxygen Migration”, Nature Communications, 7, 11050 (2016).